 So with this in mind, Electrum is safe provided that you keep your seed phrase safe and only ever download new versions of Electrum directly from the website.
 Be extremely skeptical of any message pushing you to update which originates from within the Electrum wallet.

-Since 2011 Electrum has only ever supported Bitcoin and it’s likely to stay that way for the foreseeable future.
-If any other coins were ever to be supported the most likely candidates would be Bitcoin Cash or Litecoin, which run on code similar to Bitcoin’s.
+Since its inception in 2011, Electrum has only ever supported Bitcoin and it’s likely to stay that way for the foreseeable future.

 Backing up an Electrum wallet is simple.
 As mentioned, you should write down the seed phrase when you first create an Electrum wallet.
 The seed phrase is the best backup for an Electrum wallet.